 Last week, I posted a bit of fun nostalgia about My Crazy Traveling Friends…Whom I Love.
-In the opening paragraph, I suggested that I’ve had to slow down my travel pace so that, for the foreseeable future, my country count will only slowly climb from its current number, 70.
+In the opening paragraph, I suggested that I have had to slow down my travel pace so that, for the foreseeable future, my country count will only slowly climb from its current number, 70.

 I originally put an asterisk next to that 70, but promptly removed it as I knew the explanation for said asterisk was too lengthy for an already-wordy blog.
 In other words, I’ve been to 70* countries at last count…but for the sake of travel, just what constitutes a “country,” anyway?